Introduction

 in form of aNMRCalculationParameters

-object (calculation_parms
+object (calculation_parameters

 ). -

-The calculated spectrum of datatype
+The calculated spectrum of data type

 NMRSpectrum1D